How to make log structures: classifies log structures on

-While the proof of injectivity is very similar to~\cite[Theorem~3.22]{MR2213573}, the proof of surjectivity departs somewhat from \cite{MR2213573}, as it involves the construction of a \mbox{$2$-homomorphism} from a lattice into the local line bundle system (Proposition~\ref{PLTY}).
+While the proof of injectivity of $\varphi$ is very similar to~\cite[Theorem~3.22]{MR2213573}, the proof of surjectivity departs somewhat from \cite{MR2213573}.
+It requires us to introduce \mbox{$2$-homomorphisms} from a lattice into the local line bundle system (Proposition~\ref{PLTY}), sections of these and then gluing them using the abstract joint condition once more.

+Finally we construct and prove that it is also bijective.
+Composing with $\varphi$ gives a bijection